driftywinds/docs/docs/services/misc.md

 - [Fermi Instance](https://fermi.003274.xyz) - A web frontend for the open source Discord server re-implementation called Spacebar
 - [DNS Server!!!](https://adguard.com/en/adguard-home/overview.html) - Use my DNS server for your devices and keep them ad, tracking and logging free!
 IP = 129.154.42.244, DoH = https://aghapi.003274.xyz/dns-query supports DoT too!
 - [Discord Message Scheduling bot](https://003274.xyz/msgsched) - Add this to your server to schedule messages for the future on Discord using intervals or days of the week as schedule templates.
+- [PPSSPP Ad Hoc Relay Server](https://adhoc.003274.xyz) - Use this with a custom firware PSP or PPSSPP to play games with your freinds over the internet.
+Use this domain - mumble.drifty.win as the ad hoc server URL

 #### GitHub / CF Pages